 Article 12: Children have the right to give opinions and for adults to listen and take it seriously.
-They should have respect for other opinions and to listen to them carefully
+They should have respect for other opinions and to listen to them carefully develop respect for others.

 Article 28 - Children have a right to a quality education.
 Discipline in schools should respect children's human dignity.